 1. Mistake #1: Only Contacting One IT Buyer

-This may come as a strange ‘mistake’ from an IT company, but if dollar value is the biggest concern this is an important aspect.
+This may come as a strange ‘mistake’ from an IT company, but if dollar value is the biggest concern this is an important aspect, especially when you’re looking at buyers for wholesale enterprise equipment like servers.
 Every company has variation in their resale channels for different types of equipment.
 This is especially important when you are only selling 1-2 types of equipment.

 If you put the proper effort into documenting your equipment it should be easy to get quotes from multiple IT companies relatively quickly so that you can make your decision on who is best.
 If you have other priorities beyond price (secure data erasure, on site pickup, migration services)) then you might want to consider other characteristics of your ITAD company just as much or more than price.